Skip to content

 Media teams, artists, and public figures — international names attending music events, tech conferences, and film productions who need crowd management, venue protection, and risk-aware transport.

 VIP safari and leisure travellers — corporate retreats in the Masai Mara, family holidays in Amboseli or Laikipia.
-Safari and upcountry travel create a different risk profile: longer road exposure, remote routes, limited immediate response, and reliance on pre-planned communications and evacuation options.
+Safari and upcountry travel carry a different risk profile: longer road exposure, remote routes, limited immediate response, and reliance on pre-planned communications and evacuation options.

 How R&H Operates in Nairobi — Real Scenarios